JonZeolla/Presentations/2017-10-20_TRISS/README.md

 * [OpenAI](https://openai.com/about/) which is a non-profit artificial intelligence research company.
 Our mission is to build safe AI, and ensure AI's benefits are as widely and evenly distributed as possible.
 Invested in by Elon Musk, Peter Thiel, and others including Microsoft, AWS, YCR (Y Combinator).
 * [Data Science Ontology](http://collaboratescience.com/WDS/)
 * [Awesome Data Science](https://github.com/bulutyazilim/awesome-datascience)
+* [Risky Business #468](https://risky.biz/RB467/) covers machine learning explainability at a high level at the end.